 I grew up doing a lot of fishing with my dad and grandpa.
-My grandpa was an expert fisherman, but he passed away when I was only nine-years-old.
+My grandpa was an expert fisherman, and he owned top of the line gear.
+Unfortunately, he passed away when I was only nine-years-old.
 My most treasured memories of my grandpa were of spending hours together on a boat or on a beautiful shore talking while we fished.
+It was like a scene out of “The Andy Griffith Show”.
+After my grandpa died, I continued fishing with my dad and eventually tried out deep sea fishing, which was incredible.

 When I had kids of my own, I looked forward to creating our own special memories as we fished together.
 However, our first couple fishing trips with our kids were a total nightmare.
 We took my grandpa’s old fishing gear, which happens to be great still if you know what you’re doing.